iRon7/Log-Entry/README.md

 <code><i>&lt;yyyy-MM-dd&gt;</i>  PowerShell version: <i>&lt;PowerShell version&gt;</i>, process start: <i>&lt;yyyy-MM-dd HH:mm:ss&gt;</i></code>
 <code><i>&lt;HH:mm:ss.ff&gt;</i> Log-Entry version: <i>&lt;script version&gt;</i>, command line: <i>&lt;command line&gt;</i></code>

 Log file sessions are separated by a divider which is by default an empty line.
-Empty lines can usually not be logged because newlines are inserted and outlined with spaces and tabs with to align the information with the rest of the contents.
 Each time a new session is started, the size of the log file is checked.
-If the log file is larger then 100Kb (default), the log file is truncated after the session that exceeds the preserved size  boundary.
+If the log file is larger then the file size to preserve, all *complete* sessions are removed from the start of the log file preserving at least 100Kb (default).

 **Syntax**